Chahat08/The-Cute-Kitty-API/README.md

 ```

 ## Usage Instruction
-This API is publically available and free to use for everyone.
+This API is publicly available and free to use for everyone.
 There is no need for any API keys.
 Credit is appreciated but not required.
-Feel free to reach out forany queries, or to get your own cat added to the database!
+Feel free to reach out in case of any queries, or to get your own cat added to the database!